MenithSomarathne/sql-joins-examples/README.md

 ## Setup and Running the MySQL Container

 To get started with the SQL Joins Examples project, you'll need to set up a MySQL database using Docker.
 Follow the steps below to run the MySQL container:
+**pull** the docker mysql image from the docker hub and run it.
+Before run need to start the docker container to run docker , you need to run this command where the db-script file is present. use this command, docker-compose up
 ### Prerequisites

 - [Docker](https://docs.docker.com/get-docker/) installed on your machine